 Don't confuse these jelly beans with their wimpy counterparts.
 Annuum.

 Nice medium heat chile with the taste of licorice.
 Ripens to a glossy red-brown.
 Annuum.

 Slender rich red cayenne collected at a Farmer's Market in the Punjab region.
 Annuum.

 Wonderful fruity taste and aroma.
-Orange red when ripe.
+Purple streaked white fruits ripen to orange red.
 Annuum.